remind101/dockerdog/README.md

 # DockerDog

-DockerDog reports interesting events to DataDog as metrics.
+DockerDog reports Docker events to DataDog as metrics.

 DockerDog requires Docker API 1.22 or higher.